 \end{itemize}

-Overall, the flavor–dependent QMDD model with excluded volume accommodates both SQM stars and self–bound hybrid stars compatible with current multimessenger constraints, and it exhibits EOS–insensitive trends that are useful for inference.
-The relations involving $\bar I$ and $\Lambda$ are comparatively tight, whereas the $\mathcal{C}$–$\mathcal{C}_B$ mapping, though practical for first–order estimates of baryonic masses and binding energies, carries larger model–dependent scatter in specific regions of parameter space.
+Overall, the flavor--dependent QMDD model with excluded volume accommodates both SQM stars and self--bound hybrid stars compatible with current astrophysical constraints, and it exhibits EOS--insensitive trends that can be useful for inference within the self--bound sector.
+In particular, the $\bar I$--$\mathcal{C}$ relation is comparatively tight across our parameter space, whereas the $\mathcal{C}$--$\mathcal{C}_B$ mapping---though practical for first--order estimates of baryonic masses and binding energies---shows a larger, model--dependent scatter in specific regions of parameter space.

 Taken together, these results provide a minimal and coherent baseline for interpreting self–bound configurations within a simple, transparent framework.
 The dimensionless relations can be folded into inference pipelines either as informative priors or as independent consistency checks, by comparing the quantities inferred from data with the values predicted by our fits.